 - CREST Center awards will be made in alternate years.
-Up to 4 CREST Center awards (new Centers and Phase II competitive renewals) are anticipated in fiscal year 2016.
+Up to 6 CREST Center awards (new Centers and Phase II competitive renewals) are anticipated in fiscal year 2017.
 CREST Center awards are for 60 months at up to \$1,000,000 annually (i.e., a maximum of \$5,000,000).
 Center awards are made as Continuing Grants.
 The progress and plans of each Center will be reviewed by NSF annually, prior to approving continued NSF support.
-Centers that are not meeting the expectations of a Phase II Center may have their level of funding reduced or may be terminated.
-Individual Centers may not receive more than 10 years of CREST support.
-An institution may have only one active CREST Center award. - Up to 4 CREST partnership supplements will be made in the fiscal year 2015 competition and up to 3 for the fiscal year 2016 competition.
+Centers that are not meeting the expectations of the CREST program may have their level of funding reduced or may be terminated.
+Individual Centers may not receive more than 10 years of CREST center award. - 10 years of CREST support.
+An institution may have only one active CREST Center award.
+Up to 7 CREST partnership supplements will be made in the fiscal year 2016 competition and up to 7 for the fiscal year 2017 competition.
 Partnership supplements will be made for a maximum amount of \$100,000 per supplement, in amounts that vary with need and are subject to the availability of funds.
-A supplement will be an amendment to an existing award. - Up to 4 HBCU-RISE awards will be made during the fiscal year 2015 award cycle and 2 for the fiscal year 2016 competition.
-Awards will not exceed \$1,000,000 during a three-year period.
-HBCU-RISE awards will be managed through standard grants.
-An institution may only have one active HBCU-RISE award. - Up to 8 CREST SBIR/STTR diversity collaborative supplements will be made during the fiscal year 2015 award cycle and up to 8 for the fiscal year 2016 cycle.
-These supplemental awards will be made to eligible SBIR/STTR Phase II awardees in partnership with CREST and HBCU-RISE institutions, as described in Section II.4.
-These supplemental awards will not exceed \$150,000 in NSF support. - Up to 2 Broadening Participation Research in STEM Education awards will be made during the fiscal year 2015 award cycle and up to 2 for the fiscal year 2016 award cycle.
-Awards will not exceed \$300,000 during a three-year period.
-Equipment costs are not normally allowed under Broadening Participation Research projects.
+A supplement will be an amendment to an existing award. - Up to 10 CREST-PRFs will be made during the fiscal year 2017.
+Awards will not exceed \$200,000 per Fellow during a twoyear period.